modxcms/pThumb/README.md

 __[Experimental — Requires PHP 5.3 or higher]__

-Resizer is a light-weight modern alternative to phpThumb.
-Built on [Imagine](https://github.com/avalanche123/Imagine), Resizer supports the Gmagick, Imagick and GD extensions and is considerably faster than phpThumb for scaling/cropping operations.
+pThumb comes bundled with Resizer, a light-weight modern alternative to phpThumb.
+Built on [Imagine](https://github.com/avalanche123/Imagine), Resizer supports the Gmagick, Imagick and GD extensions and is considerably faster than phpThumb for image sizing and cropping operations.
 Plus all the ZC options now work with GD.

 To enable it, go to System Settings and under phpthumbof, change Use Resize to Yes.
 You don't need to make any other changes to your site; pThumb transparently handles switching between them.
 Read the next section though.